Did You Know That There's a Tunnel Under Ocean Blvd

 Did You Know That There's a Tunnel Under Ocean Blvd is the ninth studio album by American singer-songwriter Lana Del Rey.
-Released on March 24, 2023, by Interscope and Polydor Records, the album features production by Del Rey, Mike Hermosa, Jack Antonoff, Drew Erickson, Zach Dawes, and Benji.
-It includes collaborations with Jon Batiste, Bleachers, Father John Misty, Tommy Genesis, SYML and Riopy.
+Released on March 24, 2023, by Interscope and Polydor Records, the album features production by Del Rey, Mike Hermosa, Jack Antonoff, Drew Erickson, Zach Dawes, and Benji Lysaght.
+It includes collaborations with Jon Batiste, Bleachers, Father John Misty, Tommy Genesis, SYML, and Riopy.

 The album received generally positive reviews from music critics, with most of them praising Del Rey's lyricism and some criticizing the production.
-It was ranked among the best albums of 2023 by various publications.
+It was ranked among the best albums of 2023 by various publications, and was nominated for Album of the Year and Best Alternative Music Album at the 66th Annual Grammy Awards.
 Commercially, the album topped the record charts in eight countries and reached the top-five in over 20 countries, including the United States, where it peaked at number three on the US Billboard 200.

 Two singles and one promotional single preceded the release of the album: the title track was released as the lead single on December 7, 2022, while "A&W" was released as the album's second on February 14, 2023.
-The release of the third single, "The Grants", followed one month later on March 14, 2023.
-The album was nominated for Album of the Year and Best Alternative Music Album at the 66th Annual Grammy Awards; the fourth single "Candy Necklace", released on October 6, 2023.
+The release of the third single, "The Grants", followed one month later on March 14, 2023, and the fourth single "Candy Necklace", was released on October 6, 2023.
+To promote the album, Del Rey embarked on a tour throughout 2023 and headlined several festivals in 2024.

 Background and recording

 Work on the album started shortly after the release of her eighth studio album, Blue Banisters, in October 2021.
-Lana Del Rey departed from her signature colorful language and world-building, found in her other work, in favor of a conversational style, relying on a process she named "automatic singing".
+Lana Del Rey departed from her world-building, found in her other work, in favor of a conversational style, relying on a process she named "automatic singing".
 She would sing whatever came to her mind into the voice notes application on her phone, later "sending those really raw-sounding" recordings to composer Drew Erickson, who would add reverb to her vocals, as well as an orchestral instrumental.
 The first song written for the album, "Fingertips", was recorded this way, with no prior writing.

 Del Rey eventually began working with other collaborators.
 She began working with Mike Hermosa, a prominent collaborator on the album, when he would visit Del Rey and play her piano.
 Del Rey would hear him play and ask to record to the melody.
 Towards the end of production, Del Rey brought in previous collaborator, Jack Antonoff.

 The Jergins Tunnel below the Jergins Trust Building in Long Beach, California, the tunnel under Ocean Boulevard to which the title refers, is used as a symbol to express Del Rey's fear of being forgotten.
 This tunnel was built in 1927 but was closed in 1967.